Short-term residential treatment center for teen depression | ThreePeaks Ascent

 an illustration for a video about the signs of depression in teens | ThreePeaks Ascent, a residential treatment center for teens with depression

-The risk factors of adolescent depression can be grouped into the following symptoms (click on each symptom to learn more):
+Risk factors can be grouped into the following teen depression symptoms (click on each symptom to learn more):

 Changes in Mood